wmglab-duke/pyfibers/README.md

 ```
 ### Running a Simulatiion
 Once you have a fiber object, you can create a `ScaledStim` instance.
 Provide a list of potentials to accompany the fiber and a time-varying waveform.
+A `ScaledStim` instance requires the following arguments: fiber object (see previous step), a list of extracellular potential values at the midpoint of each fiber section, and a time varying waveform.
 ```python
 # Create instance of ScaledStim class
 fiber.potentials = potential_values